tams-cso/tams-club-cal/README.md

-yarn type - Typechecks the client directory yarn type:server - Typechecks the server directory yarn docs - Generates the documentation in the docs directory using typedoc
+yarn type - Typechecks the client directory yarn type:server - Typechecks the server directory yarn docs - Generates the documentation in the docs directory using typedoc yarn format - Formats all ts, tsx, and json code files and WRITES CHANGES TO THE FILES
 ```